atfd/portfolio-template/_posts/2018-03-18-JAMstack-take-a-bite.md

 ---
 layout: post
-title: JAMstack: take a bite
+title: JAMstack take a bite
 ---

 What's in the stack?